 Once I knew I had all everything I could possible need in the camera, off to Photoshop I went.
 I painted in the lit areas of of the using layer masks and then went to town on a Frankenstein style background.
 Here’s a screen capture of the final build up.

-I’ve known Michelle Westby from the car show scene for quite a while now but it wasn’t until Autosport in January that we finally set a date to shoot together – part of my “Actions, not thought” motto for 2011.
+I’ve known Michelle Westby from the car show scene for quite a while now but it wasn’t until Autosport in January that we finally set a date to shoot together – part of my “Actions, not though” motto for 2011.

-Unfortunately, the weather let us down so a lot of our ideas were rained off but luckily I have a range of sheltered locations to call on.
+Unfortunately, the weather let us down a bit so a lot of our ideas were rained off but luckily I have a range of sheltered locations to call on.
 (In fact I can’t recommend building up a notebook/online list/map of local locations enough).

 With the rain still falling it was time to move on and shoot Michelle in something a bit sexier in a location she’d specifically requested.
 Those of you that have been here for a while may recognise this location from my shoot with Georgia Graham.